Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Results

 \subsection{Fixed effects}

-The baseline model and the two extensions were specified including a set of common covariates in the log-linear structure for $\lambda_i$.
-In particular, besides the road traffic measurements, we considered two structural variables obtained from TomTom network data, namely the \textit{road class} (i.e. the FRC values described in Section~\ref{sec:data-network}) and the \textit{speed limit} (recorded as a numeric variables with values ranging from 18 to 116 km/h), as well as three socio-economic or demographic variables, namely the \textit{population density}, the \textit{ratio of young residents}, and the \textit{percentage of people working mainly at or from home}.
-As explained in section~\ref{sec:data-census}, the last three variables were obtained from UK 2011 Census data.
-Traffic counts have been found strongly related to the road class and speed limits; hence, these two latter road-specific covariates were also included as fixed effects in the exposure model (i.e. the second expression in Equation~\eqref{eq:second-level-spatialME}).
-Finally, since the considered covariates were collected at very different scales, all numeric explanatory variables were standardised to zero mean and unit variances before estimating the three models.
+The baseline model and the two extensions were specified including a set of common covariates in the log-linear structure for $\lambda$.
+In particular, besides the traffic measurements, we considered the road class indicator (i.e. the FRC variable described in Section~\ref{sec:data-network}) as well as seven socio-economic or structural variables derived from 2011 UK Census and Open Street Map servers.
+These variables were introduced in Section~\ref{sec:data-census} and their descriptive statistics are summarised in Table~\ref{tab:tab1}.
+Furthermore, the exploratory analyses highlighted that traffic counts and road types are, to some extent, correlated; hence, this road-specific covariate was also included as a fixed effect in the exposure model (i.e. the second expression in Equations~\eqref{eq:first-level-classicalME} and~\eqref{eq:second-level-classicalME}).

-The posterior means and standard deviations for all covariates included in the regression and exposure models are summarised in Tables~\ref{tab:fixed-effects-log-lambda} and~\ref{tab:fixed-effects-mu}, respectively.
-The coefficient associated to the road traffic variable in the regression model is reported in the last two rows of the first table.
-Estimates strongly indicate the importance of the ME corrections and the strength of the attenuation bias, especially for the baseline model.
-To interpret these figures we must refer to the standard deviation of the original variable that, in this case, was found approximately equal to 700,000.
-For example, keeping all the other quantities of the baseline model fixed, an increment of 100,000 annual traffic units in the original scale leads to an increase of the car crashes rate equal to $exp(0.319 * 100,000 / 700,000) \simeq 1.046$.
-Similar calculations provide an increase of the estimated car crash rate equal to $exp(3.990 * 100,000 / 700,000) \simeq 1.768$ and to $exp(7.956 * 100,000 / 700,000) \simeq 3.116$, for the two extended models.
+The posterior means and standard deviations for all regressors included in the observation and exposure models are summarised in Tables~\ref{tab:fixed-effects-log-lambda} and~\ref{tab:fixed-effects-mu}, respectively.
+The last row in Table~\ref{tab:fixed-effects-log-lambda} shows the estimates associated with the road traffic coefficient.
+The values highlight the importance of the ME correction and the increasing strength of the attenuation bias which is induced by using an imprecise spatial covariate.
+The traffic measurements were included in the regression model not linearly; therefore, the figures must be interpreted as unitary increments in the log scale.
+For example, assuming that the number of annual traffic units increases from $e^{15.9} \simeq 7 \cdot 10 ^ 6$ (the median value registered by the automatic traffic counters for the average street segment) to $e^{16.9}$ (i.e. an increase of approximately 14M vehicles that traverse the average segment in one year) and keeping all the other variables fixed, the logarithm of the car crashes rate increases by 0.216 (baseline), 0.402 (classical ME), and 0.506 (spatial ME).